cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

     return 0;
 }
 {% endhighlight %}

-`__attribute__((noinline))` is a good idea in order to make sure that the stack space used in the child is separate from the stack space used by the parent.
-By preventing inlining, we ensure that the function creates a distinct stack frame on entry, and in the context of the `vfork()`ed child, this means that any stack manipulation occurs neatly in a separate frame, and not in the parent's stack frame.
-Without it, the compiler may perform optimisations that result in interleaved data between the parent and child, which could result in stack corruption when the parent resumes.
-We'll go a little more into how exactly that works and why it's necessary very shortly.

 Here's an example of its use, showing that it can't simply be terminated by
 Ctrl-C: